stephengilbert1/stephengilbert1/README.md

 # Hi, I'm Stephen

-I’m a Mechatronics Engineer based in Vancouver, BC, with a background in new product development and automated manufacturing equipment.
-Over the past 7+ years I’ve worked across a mix of projects, often in roles where there’s no single right answer and you have to figure things out as you go.
-That’s the part of engineering I’ve always liked the most.
+I’m a Mechatronics Engineer based in Vancouver, BC, with a background in multidisciplinary engineering.
+Over the past 7+ years I’ve worked across a mix of projects including new product development (digitial and mechanical), manufacturing and automation.

-These days I’ve been spending time building software — web apps, data tools, and experiments with AI — especially where they overlap with real engineering problems.
-A lot of what I build starts with “wouldn’t it be useful if…” and then I see how far I can take it.
+These days I’ve been spending time building software — web apps, data tools, and experiments with AI — especially where they overlap with solving real world techncial problems I encounter in industry.

 ## What I’ve been working with